 There are some important factors to be noted while preparing for Google Mobile-First Indexing and they are listed below.

 - Content is always a prevailing character of any website.
-Having rich and unique contents can bring webpages rank higher in search results.
-So, make sure that content in desktop site matches in mobile.
+Having rich and unique content can bring webpages rank higher in search results.
+So, make sure that content in desktop site matches on mobile.
 In simple, both mobile and desktop should have the same content.

-- Metadata are another prominent set of characters.
+- Metadata is another prominent set of characters.
 Make sure that both the platforms have the same meta Tag and Descriptions.

 - Structured Data should include the same data on both desktop and mobile versions of the site.
-URLs shown in structure data on mobile version should have the same URLs and make sure of not adding unnecessary structured data which are not relevant.
+URLs shown in structured data on the mobile version should have the same URLs and make sure of not adding unnecessary structured data that are not relevant.

 - Hreflang takes care of using rel=hreflang for multi-regional and multilingual sites.
-When used in mobile version URLs it should point towards mobile version of the country or language variant, at the same time the same process comes to desktop version, when it is used in desktop point towards the country or language varient.
-Below here is an example of
+When used in mobile version URLs it should point towards mobile version of the country or language variant, at the same time the same process comes to the desktop version, when it is used in desktop point towards the country or language variant.
+Below here is an example of hreflang

-- Social Tags can be used like Facebook, Twitter cards and other social media both in desktop and mobile version.
+Social Tags can be used like Facebook, Twitter cards and other social media both in desktop and mobile versions.

-- App Indexation is done for those sites which use apps for a desktop site.
-While working with this ensure that you have verified the mobile version of the site in relation with app association files etc.
+App Indexation is done for those sites which use apps for a desktop site.
+While working with this ensure that you have verified the mobile version of the site in relation to app association files etc.

-- Responsive site is a mandatory factor of a better website.
+The responsive site is a mandatory factor of a better website.
 As the site gets reduced its size, all the above-mentioned factors should not get lost.
-Having a site which response to all the environment without losing any of the factors can rank higher.
+Having a site which responds to all the environment without losing any of the factors can rank higher.